grommunio/grommunio-desktop/docs/setup.md

 2. From the `\Downloads` directory right-click on the file and select "Extract All..."

-   - Change the extract folder from `C:\Users\(currentuser)\Downloads\mattermost-desktop-1.1.1-win64` to `C:\Users\(currentuser)\AppData\Local` where `(currentuser)` will be the name of your user account.
+   - Change the extract folder from `C:\Users\(currentuser)\Downloads\grommunio-desktop-1.1.1-win64` to `C:\Users\(currentuser)\AppData\Local` where `(currentuser)` will be the name of your user account.
    - Check the "Show extracted files when complete" checkbox.
    - Click the "Extract" button.
-   - Look for the new application directory at `C:\Users\(currentuser)\AppData\Local\mattermost-desktop...`.
+   - Look for the new application directory at `C:\Users\(currentuser)\AppData\Local\grommunio-desktop...`.
-   - Remove the version number by renaming the `mattermost-desktop...` application directory to `mattermost-desktop`.
+   - Remove the version number by renaming the `grommunio-desktop...` application directory to `grommunio-desktop`.
-   - If a `mattermost-desktop` directory already exists then you are upgrading Mattermost, and need to quit Mattermost if it is running and then delete the `mattermost-desktop` directory.
-After that you can rename the `mattermost-desktop...` directory to `mattermost-desktop`.
+   - If a `grommunio-desktop` directory already exists then you are upgrading Mattermost, and need to quit Mattermost if it is running and then delete the `grommunio-desktop` directory.
+After that you can rename the `grommunio-desktop...` directory to `grommunio-desktop`.
 Don't worry, no settings will be lost, they are stored elsewhere.

-3. Go to the `\mattermost-desktop` application directory and find the file named `Mattermost`.
+3. Go to the `\grommunio-desktop` application directory and find the file named `Mattermost`.

    - Right-click the file and select "Pin to Taskbar" to make the application available from your Windows task bar.
    - Right-click the file and select "Pin to Start Menu" to make the application available from your Windows Start menu.